Empower Deaf Canadians

 SRV CANADA VRS IS MADE IN CANADA FOR CANADIANS

 SRV Canada VRS was designed from the ground up and encompasses Canada’s unique regions, culture and geography.
-SRV Canada VRS is available in four languages; ASL/English and LSQ/French and is open 7 days a week across Canada’s six time zones.
+SRV Canada VRS is available in four languages; ASL/English and LSQ/French and is open 24/7 across Canada’s six time zones.

 SRV Canada VRS also enables two people using sign language to connect directly to each other without a Video Interpreter (VI).
 This is referred to as a “Point-to-Point” call.